Covid-19: ‘Our moral fabric has been dismembered,’ says Delhi HC on hoarding, black-marketing

 The court said that the public was still not being able to understand the ‘gravity of the situation’.

-The Delhi High Court on Thursday noted that the moral fabric of the public had been dismantled, as the demand for medical supplies keeps rising amid the second wave of the Covid-19 pandemic, reported PTI.
+The Delhi High Court on Thursday said the moral fabric of the public had been dismantled after taking note of illegal activities such as hoarding and black-marketing of supplies even as India deals with a severe second wave of the Covid-19 pandemic, reported PTI.

-The court made the observations after taking note of illegal activities, including black-marketing of supplies.
-The national Capital’s healthcare infrastructure has been in shambles ever since the second wave of Covid-19 led to an unprecedented rise in daily infections in India.
+The national Capital’s healthcare infrastructure has been in shambles ever since the second wave of Covid-19 led to an unprecedented rise in daily infections.
 Multiple hospitals in the city were forced to approach courts to ensure they received supplies of medical oxygen to save lives of Covid-19 patients.

 “We are still not understanding the gravity of the situation and that is why we are not coming together,” a bench of Justices Vipin Sanghi and Rekha Palli said.
 “Which is why we are seeing instances of hoarding and black-marketing.
 Our moral fabric has been dismembered to a great extent.”